-- Property marketed using a sealed bid or online auction format to solicit highest and best offers from market buyers.
-The nonprofit realizes its donation upon the quick resale.
+- Property marketed using a bid deadline (sealed bid) or online auction format to solicit highest and best offers from market buyers.
+The nonprofit realizes its donation upon the quick resale

 - Upon sale, charity files IRS Form 8282 with the IRS (required when donated property sold within 3 years).

 - Donor obtains a qualified appraisal to establish the tax deduction either up to 60 days before donation/closing date or up to due date of next tax return (Note the deduction of more than $5,000 requires donor to obtain a qualified appraisal, and attach to return if greater than $500,000).
 Donor receives cash at closing to cover cost.

 - Charity signs IRS Form 8283 (donor’s appraisal statement setting the donation amount).